 The Future of Logistics Is Now

 The future of logistics belongs to the Innovators.
-3PL, 4PL and 5PL companies, embracing tools like Artificial Intelligence (AI), the Internet of Things (IoT), the Blockchain (Crypto), Virtual and Augmented Reality (VR/AR), and Autonomous Vehicles are “driving” the industry forward.
+The 3PL, 4PL and 5PL Transportation and Warehousing companies that are embracing tools like Artificial Intelligence (AI), the Internet of Things (IoT), the Blockchain (Crypto), Virtual and Augmented Reality (VR/AR), and Autonomous Vehicles are “driving” the industry forward.
 Here, we explore six critical technologies, poised to revolutionize the logistics industry, along with case studies and real-world applications.

 Internet of Things (IoT): Real-Time Tracking and Monitoring

-IoT technology provides real-time tracking and monitoring of shipments.
-IoT sensors can track temperatures of a refrigerated loads and precise locations of a ships, containers, delivery vans or warehouse storage locations.
-This status and location information enables companies to prevent loss, reduce waste and optimize their transportation and warehousing operations.
+IoT technology allows companies to track and monitor shipments in real-time.
+IoT sensors can track everything from the temperature of a refrigerated load to the precise location of a ship, container, delivery van or warehouse storage location.
+This type of status and location information enables companies to prevent loss, reduce waste and optimize their transportation and warehousing operations.
 IoT can also play a vital role in complying with an increasingly complex regulatory environment.

 Case Study: Johnson Controls has implemented IoT technology to optimize the performance of its HVAC systems, using real-time data to predict maintenance needs before breakdowns occur.